 Simple English definitions for legal terms

-Read a random definition: middle line of main channel
+Read a random definition: dead time

 A common error is a mistake that is found in both an original work and a work that is suspected of being a copy.
 This mistake can be used as evidence that the alleged copy was made without permission.